SkylineCommunications/dataminer-docs/connector-help/connector_help/General_Dynamics_SW-1000.md

 # General Dynamics SW-1000

-The is a virtual driver used to monitor and configure the General Dynamics SW-1000.
+The is a virtual connector used to monitor and configure the General Dynamics SW-1000.

 ## About